gegeke/css-snippets/README.md

 - Bootstrap
 - etc.

-This should be a quick referenc and copy-paste source.
+This repository should be a quick reference and copy-paste source.